KureiLe/discord-WhitelistBot/README.md

 # discord-WhitelistBot
- Bot made so people cant randomly join a server
+ Bot made so people cant randomly join a server\n
 BUT THE CODE WONT WORK